ElixirTeSS/TeSS/CONTRIBUTING.md

 # Contributions to Documentation

-TeSS has various levels of documentation that can be contributed to:
+TeSS has various levels of documentation that can also be contributed to:

 * [Technical documentation](https://github.com/ElixirTeSS/TeSS/tree/master/docs) - mostly related to how to install and configure TeSS (Markdown)
 * [API documentation](https://github.com/ElixirTeSS/TeSS/tree/master/public/api/definitions) - specifications on how TeSS APIs function, with some descriptions and guidance (Swagger 2.0 YAML)